 The Levee District and Reform Movement

-During the late 19th and early 20th centuries, Chicago’s Levee District was known nationwide for gambling halls, saloons, and brothels.
-However, as reform movements gained traction, public pressure mounted to eliminate vice districts, including those surrounding historic brothels like Miss Laura’s.
+During the late 19th and early 20th centuries, Chicago's Levee District was known nationwide for gambling halls, saloons, and brothels.
+However, as reform movements gained traction, public pressure mounted to eliminate vice districts across the country.

 In 1911, the Everleigh Club closed amid increasing political and moral reform efforts.
 The shutdown marked the end of an era in Chicago nightlife history.